"Only in silence, the word /

-In my last post, I quote one of my living heroes, Gary Snyder, a philosopher king, the founder of the "bear shit on the trail"-school of poetry, an artist marrying prayer and environmental activism long before our present days, while living his values out upon the high peaks & high ridges.
+In my last post, I quote one of my living heroes, Gary Snyder, a philosopher king, the founder of the "bear shit on the trail"-school of poetry, an artist marrying prayer and environmental activism long before our present days, while living his values out upon the high peaks & high ridges (and like many men, a product of his time, a human being sometimes too enamored by his own perspective and flawed).
 The quote posits that in this society, in our "civilization", our elders are books.
 In a world unmoored from traditional structures of inter-generational society, their authors, and other artists, musicians, creators, too are our elders.
 And some, are so profound to our experience as people, that they become our heroes.

 I don't have many heroines, but the ones I have, mean the world to me.
 Many have been with me almost my whole life, through breakups, endless summer nights, milestones, tedious grinds, daily insults, and the lightning strike moments.
 I've known them and their characters longer than my best friends, my husband, or my beloved teachers.
 Actually, many of them were my first teachers about this world, and others.
 Their work, their words, music, and actions, have saved me countless times throughout my life.
 I've carried them with me in my pockets, suitcases, and backpacks, and headphones, and on postcards.
 Some I carry on my skin.
 Others I carry in my heart.

 Heroes are people who birth worlds and words that alter our thinking, that challenge our perceptions, and create new ways for us to see.